 Boarding Students.
 Please work with the Health Center staff when scheduling medical appointments to ensure transportation services are available.
 Transportation assistance may not be available when parents schedule appointments independently.
 Medical transportation services are provided for a fee and are billed to the student account.
-Routine medical transportation services are only available Monday-Friday 8:00 a.m. to 5:30 p.m. and are not available on the weekends.
+Routine medical transportation services are only available Monday-Friday from 8 a.m. to 5:30 p.m. and are not available on the weekends.
 Transportation services are only for local contacts within the surrounding area of Claremont or a 15-mile radius.
 Missed medical appointments may be subjected to collection of a driving fee.

 Day Students.
 Parents must call the Health Center if a student is going to be absent for a medical appointment during the school day.
-Parents should make arrangements for routine medical, dental, or other health appointments during the weekends or on school vacations to limit academic interruptions.
+Parents should arrange for routine medical, dental, or other health appointments during the weekends or on school vacations to limit academic interruptions.
 The Health Center does not provide transportation services for day students for non-emergency medical reasons.

 Medication.
 Students should not bring any medication to school or have it in their rooms.
-This includes both prescription and nonprescription medication, including Tylenol, Advil, vitamins, dietary supplements or cold remedies.
+This includes both prescription and nonprescription medication, including Tylenol, Advil, vitamins, dietary supplements, sleep aids or cold remedies.
 Students requesting to use protein powder supplements should refer to the policy on the "Usage of Fitness Dietary Supplements" located in the Magnus Health portal.
 Selected medications approved by the Health Center may be allowed to be housed in student rooms for self-administration.
 These medications can include inhalers, Epi Pens, topical acne preparations and allergy medications.
 The Health Center cannot dispense any medication from outside of the U.S., nor can we accept homeopathic or alternative medications without a U.S. based provider's medication authorization form.
-All medication must be labeled in English and prescribed by a U.S. provider.
-Medication must come in the original bottle, with clear instructions that match the authorization as prescribed.
+All medication must be labeled in English and prescribed by a U.S.-based provider.
+Medication must come in the original bottle with clear instructions that match the authorization as prescribed.
 We will refer any student to a local provider for medication or medical management of a health condition while at Webb.
-Under no circumstances will a student be allowed to keep any controlled substances.
+Unless approved and dispensed by Health Center nursing staff, students are not allowed to keep controlled substances on their person or in their rooms.
 Controlled substances are dispensed by nursing staff or designated Webb faculty or staff only and are stored at the Health Center.
 Secure prescriptions for controlled substances should be sent directly to the Health Center.
-We utilize Hendricks Pharmacy of Claremont for medication refills and delivery.
+Webb uses Hendricks Pharmacy of Claremont for medication refills and delivery.
 Pharmacy charges and copayments will be charged to the student account.
-All medications left after the last day of the school year are disposed.
+All medications that have expired, or are left after the last day of the school year are disposed.
 Students may not store medications in the Health Center for the upcoming school year.

 Counseling Services.
 The Webb Schools offer short-term confidential counseling services.
-The Health Center is staffed by mental health professionals and utilizes local professionals on an as-needed basis.
+The Health Center is staffed by mental health counselors and uses local professionals on an as-needed basis.
+When families or students determine there is a need for longer-term counseling, counselors will refer to a therapist or psychiatrist in the local community.
 Parents or guardians bear the cost of outside services.
-School counselors will assist with arrangements for off-campus counseling.
+Health Center staff will assist with arrangements for transportation to off-campus counseling for in person appointments.
+Students should report telehealth appointment schedules to Health Center staff to account for attendance, and ensure continuity of care, access to private spaces and safety for all.